wustlcse/FAQ/docs/index.md

 <br><span class="discussion-link "><a href="https://github.com//wustlcse/FAQ/discussions/89">Discussions View</a></span>

 ---
+<h2 class="anchored" id="how-is-the-data-science-practicum-requirement-met">How is the Data Science Practicum requirement met?</h2>
+<a id=140></a>## Registration and Evaluation Process

+_**<u>Before</u>**_ starting the project, the project needs to be approved via the practicum registration form.
+This means it needs to be proposed by the student and approved by both the advisor and one member of the BS/ABDS committee.
+If being satisfied via a course the name and number, such as CSE400E, etc., must be provided.

+_**<u>After</u>**_ completing the project (before the end of the semester it is counted for) the advisor and a BS/ABDS committee member will need to evaluate the project (report/presentation/documented software product or the like) and determine if the work satisfies the practicum.
+If it does, academic records will be updated to indicate the Practicum Requirement has been fulfilled.

+**Incomplete**: If the project is not finished in the semester it is registered for, the advisor (or course instructor) or a AB/BSDS committee member will need to issue an incomplete (I) for the course the practicum is registered for.

+**Grading**: The letter grade is up to the advisor (or course instructor) similar to our independent study or MS projects.

+Any deviation from the approved practicum approaches must be explicitly approved by the BS/ABDS committee in advance of the work.
+This ensures the work will meet the objectives of the practicum, there will be sufficient faculty oversight, and the outcome will be reported in a way that can be reviewed by the BS/AB DS committee.

+## Internship Experiences
+We lean towards accepting internship experiences in satisfaction of the requirements, subject to faculty agreeing to oversee it.
+If it is paid, it cannot count for credit, but can satisfy the requirements.
+The oversight requirements may require sharing Intellectual Property and internal details of the project and, consequently, should also be approved by employers in advance.
+Evidence of such approval should be submitted with the Practicum registration form.

+<span class="tag-links">[#academia](#academia) [#data_science](#data_science)</span>
+<br><span class="discussion-link "><a href="https://github.com//wustlcse/FAQ/discussions/140">Discussions View</a></span>

+---
 <h2 class="anchored" id="how-much-attention-should-i-pay-to-a-courses-stated-prerequisites">How much attention should I pay to a course's stated prerequisites?</h2>
 <a id=21></a> There are different answers depending on the school offering the course.